Adam-Thometz/Adam-Thometz/README.md

 I am a software engineer specializing in frontend development based in New York City (originally from Brooklyn, now in the Bronx).
 I love building beautiful and functional web applications and letting my creativity shine through code.
 I'm also passionate about uplifting other developers and sharing my knowledge.

-As a former music and special education teacher, I care about and work toward accessibility and ease of use in my applications, as well as creative and divergent approaches to solving problems.

 Outside of my professional pursuits, I enjoy...
 🎶 *music production*
 🥘 *cooking*